HMO license refused

 Rent repayment orders

-A tenant living in a property that should have been licensed, but was not, can apply to the Residential Property Tribunal to claim back any rent they have paid during the unlicensed period (up to a limit of twelve months).
-Councils can also reclaim any housing benefit that has been paid during the time the property was without a licence.
+A tenant living in a property that should have a licence, but has not, can apply to the Residential Property Tribunal to claim back any rent they have paid during the period the property did not have a licence (up to a limit of twelve months).
+We can reclaim any housing benefit payments for the period a property was without a licence.